 Consent refers to the voluntary agreement of an individual.
 It is positive, active, and ongoing, and can be withdrawn at any time.
 Consenting to one kind of sexual act does not mean that consent is given for another sexual act or kind of activity.
 Consent cannot be obtained where a person is incapable of consenting – as may be the case when intoxicated.
 Consent cannot be given where a person is induced to engage in the activity by someone abusing a position of trust, power or authority.

-Who gets harassed?
-Anyone, regardless of gender, age, education, employment status, sexual orientation, cultural background, race, ethnicity, ability or disability, ancestry or religion, can be harassed.
-Sexual harassment is sometimes intertwined with other forms of harassment so, for example, women who are disabled or who are part of a visible or cultural minority may be more at risk than others.
+Who experiences sexualized violence?
+Anyone, regardless of gender, age, education, employment status, sexual orientation, cultural background, race, ethnicity, ability or disability, ancestry or religion, can be subjected to sexualized violence.

 However, sexualized violence is usually intertwined with other forms of oppression so, for example, women with disabilities or Indigenous and racialized women, may be at more risk than others.
 We know that sexualized violence is mostly experienced by women, children – including boys – and transgender and gender non-conforming people. .

 Sexualized violence is not about desire and sexual attraction.
 It’s about power and control.
 It involves an abuse of power by a person with more social, academic, or employment power over someone with less power.